Smoky Mediterranean Chickpea Soup with Roasted Red Peppers

 As an Amazon associate I earn from qualifying purchases.
 This website may contain affiliate links.
 For more information, please see my privacy policy.

-• It's delicious.
+Most chickpea soups lean vegetable-heavy and brothy.
+This one is different: farro adds a nutty chew that makes it substantial enough to be a full meal.
 Roasted red peppers and paprika provide a nice smokiness, while the feta brings a salty, tangy flavor.
 It’s almost like a cross between a Moroccan and Greek chickpea soup, with flavors of harissa and briny feta.

 Ingredient Notes

-Ingredients laid out to make chickpea soup.
+Ingredients laid out to make Mediterranean chickpea soup.

 • Semi-Pearled Farro: It takes about 25 – 30 minutes for semi-pearled farro to cook in the soup until tender, but if you soak it overnight, it’ll cook even more quickly.
 For more details on purchasing farro, check out my Instant Pot farro post.